 Looking for a place to camp in Tasmania?
 Explore multiple options below including free camping, caravan parks, glamping options and other popular choices.

 Free camping is only allowed in designated areas in Tasmania.
-As with the rest of Australia, overnight parking is generally prohibited.
+As with the rest of Australia, overnight parking is often restricted and rules vary by council and land manager, so always check local signage.

-Staying at a holiday park or caravan park will generally cost $15–$50 (AUD) per night.
+Staying at a holiday park or caravan park will generally cost $40–$80+ (AUD) per night for a site, depending on the location, facilities, and season.

-Camping in conservation areas is only allowed in designated campgrounds.
-Information on popular national park camping sites can be found on the Tasmania Parks & Wildlife Service website.
+Camping in conservation areas is only allowed in designated camping grounds.
+Information on popular national park campsites can be found on the Tasmania Parks & Wildlife Service website.

 The two locations have similarities and are often compared.
 Tasmania has a distinctly Australian feel, while New Zealand is more unique in its flora and fauna.
 Excluding flight costs, accommodation and food in New Zealand may be a little cheaper than in Tasmania.
 However, travel distances are longer in NZ, meaning more kilometres travelled and higher fuel costs.